shooter64738/Talos-CNC/README.md

 There seems to be confusion as to what this project is.
 It is NOT a copy of GRBL, Smoothie, TinyG, etc. I have used elements and features of some of those projects, but this is not a port of one of those projects to a different processor.
 What is, is a completley new motion processor system.

-Please see the wiki page for details on features/functions
+I will be updating the wiki page as I have time.
+There is a lot of code to be written, and Im working alone, so expect some slow progress..